jose1522/embl_test/readme.md

 ### Kafka Worker
 - Limited to 1 worker due to usage of sqlite.
+SQLite blocks the file when writing, so there's no benefit in adding more workers
-- Architecture is designed with a production database (like PostgreSQL) in mind.
+- There is one worker per container so that it can be scaled by using `--scale` flag and be more transparent than using processes inside the container